vc3-project/vc3-builder/README.md

 /home/btovar/tmp/my-vc3
 ```

-In the first stage, the builder verifies the operating system requirement.
+In the first stage, the builder verifies the operating system
+requirement.
+If `redhat:v6.9` had been requested, any RHEL version >=
+6.9 would have been considered satisfactory.
+By requesting
-Since the native environment is not RHEL6, it tries to fulfill the requirement
+`redhat:v6.9:v6.9`, a specific version is enforced.
+Since the native
+environment is not RHEL6, it tries to fulfill the requirement using a
-using a container image.
-If the native environment would not support
+container image.
+If the native environment would not support containers,
-containers, the builder terminates indicating that the operating system
+the builder terminates indicating that the operating system requirement
-requirement cannot be fulfilled.
+cannot be fulfilled.

 In the second stage, the builder checks if ncbi-blast is already installed.
 Since it is not, it downloads it and sets it up accordingly.
 As requested, all